 As Jonathan Kaplan states, writing for the ASPS, “80% of the patients are doing fine at 10 years.”

 The article by Kaplan further points out that the study by the FDA was conducted back in 2011, and many advancements have been made in breast augmentation since then.

 Today, plastic surgeons like Dr. M. Azhar Ali in Detroit use fifth-generation gummy bear breast implants.
 These implants are not only sturdier, but they are also built to last.

 Dr. Ali said, “The only reason a breast implant would need to be replaced is due to a problem with the implant itself.
 If there is a rupture or implant displacement, most implant manufacturers will replace both saline and silicone implants at no charge to the patient, and they will sometimes cover the surgeon’s fee also.”

 While Dr. Ali points out that there are always exceptions, most implants will last a lifetime.
 Still, it is important to perform regular self-examinations to determine if there is any loss of volume, shape or consistency.

 Dr. Ali stated, “A follow-up appointment every ten years wouldn’t hurt.
 Advancements in plastic surgery and new breast implant technologies may pave way to an even more realistic alternative that is worthy of a follow-up procedure.”

-If you are experiencing any change in your breast implants or to schedule a consultation to get this and other important questions answered about the breast augmentation procedure, call 248-335-7200 or email Dr. Ali to schedule a free consultation.
+If you are experiencing any change in your breast implants or to schedule a consultation to get this and other important questions answered about the breast augmentation procedure, call 248-335-7200 or email Dr. Ali to schedule a consultation.

 © 2017 Millionairium and Dr. Ali.
 Authorization to post is granted, with the stipulation that Millionairium and Dr. Ali are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.